 Carla Waterman, (Ph.D., Cornell) has been teaching Spiritual Formation and Pastoral Care for nearly two decades—first at Wheaton College and then at Northern Seminary, both in the western suburbs of Chicago.
 She has recently relocated to Orlando, FL, where she is developing the “In the Kingdom Institute,” a three-year course of study for Christian lay people who are hungry for in-depth Christian faith formation.
 Carla is the author of Songs of Assent, and a frequent spiritual retreat leader.
 She is the Scholar-In-Residence at Canterbury Retreat Center in Oviedo, FL and writes a regular blog at carlawaterman.com.

-The Rev. Dr. Wilde is an ordained priest in the Episcopal Church/ Anglican Communion; associate rector, Trinity Church, Columbus, GA.
-He received his D.W.S. from the Robert E. Webber Institute for Worship Studies, where he has been teaching masters students the history of Christian Worship since 2003.
+The Rev. Dr. Wilde is a parish priest in charge of St. Bartholomew’s Episcopal Church, Pewaukee, WI, in the Episcopal Diocese of Milwaukee.
+He received his D.W.S. from the Robert E. Webber Institute for Worship Studies, where he has been teaching Masters students the history of Christian Worship since 2003.
 He also holds an M.A. in Theology/Liturgy from the University of Notre Dame, and an M.Div. from Sewanee School of Theology.